weiglemc/weiglemc.github.io/_publications/bibtex.md

 ```
 # [jones-ipres18a](#jones-ipres18a)

-Shawn M. Jones, Michele C. Weigle, and Michael L. Nelson, "The Off-Topic Memento Toolkit," In *Proceedings of the International Conference on Digital Preservation (iPres)*.
+Shawn M. Jones, Michele C. Weigle, and Michael L. Nelson, "**The Off-Topic Memento Toolkit**," In *Proceedings of the International Conference on Digital Preservation (iPres)*.
 Boston, MA, September 2018.

 [](#jones-ipres18aBib)
 **Bibtex entry:**